Katacc/Iostria/Iostria.md

 [Contents](#Contents)

+### Novor the goddess of murder

+The story of Novor is truly a tragic one.
+While her mother was pregnant with them, they were taken and made to be a human sacrifice to a pagan god by a group of occultist.
+Her mother was killed as a sacrifice, but before the childs soul could pass on to the great mist, Dhemes who had been watching grabbed the childs soul.
+For unknown reasons to anyone maybe even Dhemes, he made the child a demigod and raised her as her own.
+The result is a twisted being obsessed with murder, known as Novor the goddess of murder.

+She is worshipped by occultist and psychotic murderers around Iostria.
+The location of her main temple is unkown.
+Her holy symbol is a sacrificial dagger covered in blood.

+Affinities & Connections:
+	- Born to a mortal woman and raised as a demigod by Dhemes.
+ 	- Like her father she disregards limits set by the Light and Dark and is guided by her bloodlust Physical form:
+	-Her physical form is one of a young human girl wearing a dress covered in blood and she is allways wielding the sacrificial dagger that killed her mother.

 ### Edward 'The undead' Thorn

 Edward was a great pirate lord before he drowned with his ship in a massive storm.
 He died and was sent to Death’s realm where he was able to strike a deal with death to go back to the living realm and defeat sea monstrosities created by Dhemes.
 Sherborn was able to complete his mission so in return Death gave him his soul back and he was given immense power making him a “demigod” df
 He is worshipped by the pirates of Barataria bay and according to legend he sails the seas even today hunting sea monsters.

+Edward is worshipped by most fishermen and pirates.
+His temple is located on an island near the coast of Barataria bay.

 ### The Monstrosities